Black-and-white colobus: Social patterns and morphology

 Colobuses live in territorial groups that vary in both size (3-15 individuals) and structure.
 It was originally believed that the structure of these groups consisted of one male and about 8 female members.
 However, more recent observations have shown variation in structure and the number of males within groups, with one species forming multi-male, multifemale groups in a multilevel society, and in some populations supergroups form exceeding 500 individuals.
 There appears to be a dominant male, whilst there is no clear dominance among female members.
 Relationships among females are considered to be resident-egalitarian, as there is low competition and aggression between them within their own groups.
 Juveniles are treated as a lower-rank (in regards to authority) than subadults and likewise when comparing subadults to adults.
 Colobuses do not display any type of seasonal breeding patterns.

 As suggested by their name, adult colobi have black fur with white features.
 White fur surrounds their facial region and a "U" shape of long white fur runs along the sides of their body.
 Newborn colobi are completely white with a pink face.
-Cases of allomothering are documented, which means members of the troop other than the infant's biological mother care for it.
-Possible explanations to this are, increasing inclusive fitness or maternal practice which will benefit future offspring.
+Cases of allomothering, whereby members of the troop other than the infant's biological mother care for it, are documented.
+Allomothering is believed to increase inclusive fitness or maternal practice for the benefit of future offspring.